You know that feeling when you’ve built the “perfect” LinkedIn audience, but the results still fall flat?

 The takeaway

-LinkedIn’s native targeting is a good fine-tuning mechanism, but it’s not the core part of your audience targeting.
+LinkedIn’s native targeting is a fine-tuning mechanism but not the foundation of your audience strategy.

 To build demand that compounds, you need to own your audience, enrich your data, speak to humans, and align creative with buying intent.

-When we rebuilt our own campaigns this way, the numbers didn’t explode overnight; they matured.
-Fewer wasted impressions, more qualified conversations and a pipeline that clearly shows LinkedIn Ads is working.
+When we rebuilt our own campaigns this way, the numbers didn’t explode overnight, they matured.

 Author